 The College Academic Year is divided into two semesters, Michaelmas Term or 1st Semester (September-December) and Hilary Term or Second Semester (January-April).
-The full calendar can be found online here Calendar.
-The Academic Calendar is at the end of this handbook.
 Both are twelve weeks long and in both there is a study week in Week 7, when no classes are held.
-You should use the study work to prepare for assessed work which are to be submitted in the following weeks, as well as catch up on any reading.
+You should use the study work to prepare for assessed work which are to be submitted in the following weeks, as well as catch up any reading.
 Examinations for some modules will be held at the end of each semester in December and April.
 Teaching is in the form of lectures for larger groups, and tutorials/seminars and language classes for smaller groups.